In today’s episode, you’ll discover how you can trade counter-trend trades profitably with low risk.

 As a counter-trend trader, if you enter on a false break near the all-time lows, you want to have a conservative profit target.
 Don’t aim for the stars or the next 2000, 3000 pips.

 Because what happens more often than not is that you’re just going to get a brief 200, 300 pips rally before the market is exhausted and then it collapses lower, where the downtrend resumes.
-That’s usually what happens.
+That’s usually what happens in counter trend trading.

 As a counter-trend trader, you’re not trying to get everything like in a buffet.
 You’re just trying to get just one small bite that’s it, and you get out of that trade.
 This is how you go about trading counter-trends in the markets.